Last Updated on July 22, 2022 by Luke Feldbrugge

 In the end, refinancing your home is about saving money.
 While there will always be a cost to refinance, by following these tips, you can lower your costs and keep more money in your pocket.

-If you’re interested in refinancing your mortgage, register with Homes for Heroes and let our mortgage specialists save you money as a ‘Thank you’ for all that you do for our communities.
+If you’re interested in saving on the cost to refinance a mortgage, register with Homes for Heroes and let our mortgage specialists save you money as a ‘Thank you’ for all that you do for our communities.